commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ![Legend complete](https://user-images.githubusercontent.com/103578333/170486273-529d4e4a-ade3-4f0f-875d-5882dd685eb1.png)
 ![Legend of molecular Network n°1](https://user-images.githubusercontent.com/103578333/172026169-bd4343b3-3132-4482-9107-ba5a662a43ad.png)

 In all subgenus, same number of natural products are identified by GNPS.
 The difference is the abundance and the occurence.
 In total for all subgenus, 209 compound names are assigned based on the feature comparison on 1540 features measured.
-So, we take into account the higher pic for one interesting and identified compound and we compare each subgenus with a piechart.
+So, we take into account the higher pic for one interesting and identified compound and we compare each subgenus with a piechart ([Excel file link](https://github.com/commons-teaching/SBL.20004.2022_group_C_salvia/blob/main/GroupC_Network1-Salvia.xlsx)).

 ![Caffeic acid and related compounds](https://user-images.githubusercontent.com/103578333/172140623-ef942c73-2016-4a4b-8193-31a1f4df2bc7.png)